What is the definition of digital scholarship?

 What’s in a name?

-This year we decided to change our name to include other departments than just the humanities; we chose the more general term “Digital Scholarship.”
-This formal name change better reflects our mission to transition to digital ways of learning.
+We chose to rename the group “Digital Scholarship” as a way to signal our inclusion of the entire campus community.
+This formal name change better reflects our mission to support all faculty in their transitions to digital ways of learning.
 While the discipline and the content can vary between departments, it is the experience of the student, and their exposure to projects beyond the traditional term paper, that defines digital scholarship at BC.

 A key insight to our group is the idea that the scholarship is shared beyond the classroom.
 Students are given an opportunity, through technology, to create a project who’s audience is beyond the faculty member and their classmates.
 They are adding to the overarching scholarly community of their discipline by creating material that has value once the final grades have been published at the end of term.